 My fascination for graphic design was born after buying my first skateboard.
 I didn’t know what design was then, but I was captivated by how a sense of identity was communicated to me through skateboard graphics.
-That would be my first realization of the tangible effects graphic design can have.
+That would be my first realization of the tangible affects graphic design could have.

-These competitive extracurricular events culminated at the SkillsUSA California State Championships in San Diego, where I won a silver medal out of 19 teams for webpage design.
-To my surprise, after reviewing the judges’ scores on a percentage scale from 0 to 100, I was less than half of a percentage point off from taking gold and moving on to the national championships.
+These competitive extracurricular events culminated at the 2012 SkillsUSA California State Championships in San Diego, where I won a silver medal out of 19 teams for webpage design.
+To my surprise, after reviewing the judges’ scores, I was less than half of a percentage point off from 1st place and moving on to the national championships.

 Coming off of these exciting experiences, I had developed a passion and some skill for web design.
-Not long after, I obtained my first freelance opportunity.
-At the time, I believed in the advice of taking on any work I could get, so I was really excited to get started.
+Not long after, I obtained my first freelance opportunity, and I was really excited to get started.

 It was only after taking on the project when I realized that I was working unprofessionally, which led to a poor working experience.
-This experience is how I ruined my passion for web design.
-Although this experience was unfortunate, it redirected me to discover my deeper passion for graphic design, and it pushed me towards pursuing professionalism as a designer.
+This experience is how I fell out of love with web design.
+Although this experience was unfortunate, it redirected me to discover my deeper passion for other forms of graphic design.

 After spending a year and a half producing a self-published magazine, I eventually found my new passion within graphic design: hand lettering.
-This new passion was born out of the frustration with the limitations of type.
-Typefaces and fonts lacked the unique personality I believed visual design should have.
+This new passion was born out of the frustration with the limitations of the type I had available to me.
+The typefaces and fonts I had access to lacked the unique personality I believed was needed to communicate ideas expressively.
 This led me to conclude the magazine, in order to focus on improving my craft at hand lettering.

 Shortly after getting into lettering, I launched into my Project 365: a project to create a lettering piece every single day for 365 days.
-Over the life of the project, I would spend over 1000 hours practicing hand lettering, create hundreds of lettering pieces, and share each piece on my Instagram.
+Over the life of the project, I would spend around a thousand hours practicing hand lettering, create hundreds of lettering pieces, and share each piece on my Instagram.

 In early 2015, I created a Snapchat geofilter for my hometown of Hanford, CA. As an early designer of Snapchat geofilters, my work gained some attention and landed me interviews in both The LA Times and the Hanford Sentinel.
 After receiving dozens of questions from designers asking for help on their own geofilters, I would help them by developing a course on Snapchat geofilters.

-Today, I continue to improve at my craft of lettering and design in order to create more engaging work.
-I also continue to help other letterers and designers by sharing what I learn along the way.
+In 2017, I finished up a 3-year graphic design program at California State University, Sacramento, and received my Bachelor of Science in Graphic Design.
+Today, I continue to work on my craft of design and lettering in order to create more engaging work.
+I also continue to look for opportunities to help my peers and other designers by sharing what I learn along the way.